 - Sample Speeches on Education System in India

 - Frequently Asked Questions on Education System in India

 Education System in India

 As we all know, India has 28 states and 8 Union Territories.
 Each state of the nation has its own elected government, and the Union Territories are ruled directly by the Government of India.
-As per the constitution of India, the state had the complete authority to decide and implement educational policies, and the role played by the Government of India was very limited.
-But later, with the passing of an amendment in 1976, the educational policies started to be suggested at the national level by the Government of India.
+As per the Constitution of India, the state had the complete authority to decide and implement educational policies, and the role played by the Government of India was very limited.
+Later, with the passing of an amendment in 1976, educational policies were suggested at the national level by the Government of India.
 In India, the Central Advisory Board of Education (CABE) plays a very important role in the regulation of educational policies and programmes.

-The school system in India has four levels.
-The Lower Primary, The Upper Primary, The High Schools, and The Higher Secondary.
-The lower Primary level s divided into five standards (Classes Ⅰ to Ⅴ).
-The Upper primary level is divided into two standards (Class Ⅵ and Class Ⅶ), high schools into three (Classes Ⅷ to Ⅹ), and the higher secondary into two standards (Class ⅩⅠ and Class ⅩⅡ).
+The school system in India has four levels – Lower Primary, Upper Primary, High School, and Higher Secondary.
+The Lower Primary level s divided into five standards (Classes Ⅰ to Ⅴ).
+The Upper Primary level is divided into two standards (Class Ⅵ and Class Ⅶ), High School into three (Classes Ⅷ to Ⅹ), and Higher Secondary into two standards (Class ⅩⅠ and Class ⅩⅡ).

 Abbreviations Related to the Education System in India